FierceEagle/fierceeagle.github.io/index.md

 Following this, we aim to train predictive models that allows us to
 <a href='#Ensemble'>predict</a>  socio-economic facts about an area based on their consumption habits.
 To address the black box approach our chosen models represent, we additionally choose to try to model the prediction using more explainable models, such as Decision Trees and association rules.

-## Why it is important
+## Why this is important

-Why is food important, sounds like an easy question to answer, however besides the importance of having sufficient food, the modern day issue in developed countries is having a proper composition and balance of nutrients.
+Why is food important, sounds like an easy question to answer.
+However, besides the importance of having sufficient food, the modern day issue in developed countries is having a proper composition and balance of nutrients.
 An improper diet might not lead to imbalanced <a href="https://en.wikipedia.org/wiki/Humorism">humours</a>, as ancient doctors believed, but has far more intertwined effect on the individuals health.

-This becomes also important as an issue of public health, as the UK as most other European Countries maintains a socialised healthcare system, in which individual well-being and preventable health-outcomes become a <a href="https://www.bmj.com/content/349/bmj.g5143">societal concern</a>.
+This becomes also important as an issue of public health, as the UK like most other European Countries maintains a socialised healthcare system, in which individual well-being and preventable health-outcomes become a <a href="https://www.bmj.com/content/349/bmj.g5143">societal concern</a>.

-Common concerns in nutrition include high Saturated Fat consumption, high Sugar Consumption, low Fibre Consumption and a low distribution of nutrients, thus an unbalanced or skewed diet.
+Common concerns in nutrition include high saturated fat consumption, high sugar consumption, low fibre consumption and a little distribution of nutrients, thus an unbalanced or skewed diet.

 ## What the Data says